SanderMertens/ecs-faq/README.md

 ECS is mostly used in gaming and simulation.

 ### Why should I use ECS?
 ECS is often considered to promote code reusability and good performance.
+If you are building a game with large numbers of objects, ECS is worth looking into.

 ### Where can I find ECS example code?
 These projects are ECS examples written in Reflecs ECS: